njh18/leetcode-vault/README.md

 A **height-balanced** binary tree is a binary tree in which the depth of the two subtrees of every node never differs by more than one.

+### Monotonic Stack

+It means that the values in the stack are either increasing/decreasing/equal in order.

 ## Interesting Knowledge

 ### Greatest Common Divisor of Strings